-Try to avoid Bangbao at 9am and 5pm when all the dive and snorkelling tour boats are leaving and arriving and also lunchtime at weekends when minivans of weekending Thai visitors arrive for lunch.
+Try to avoid Bangbao around 9am and 4pm when all the dive and snorkelling tour boats are leaving and arriving and also lunchtime at weekends when minivans of weekending Thai visitors arrive for lunch.
 Outside those times it can be deathly quiet and the pier is much easier to walk down when you aren’t surrounded by hundreds of people rushing to or from boats.

 Where to Eat?

 Nok Noi and Chowlay are long established, seafood eateries – the latter being very popular with Thai tour groups.
 And ‘Ruen Thai Seafood’ was rated by many who know their fresh sea crab, prawns and fish as the best place to eat in Bangbao.
 However, it seems to have sold out and started making blander, package tourist food for some reason.
 So is now off my ‘Best of ‘ list.
 I don’t think there is one place that stands out for having the best seafood now.
 At the other end of the spectrum are the places that attract almost exclusively foreign visitors in need of fruit shakes, nice decor and snacks you recognise from home.
 ‘Buddha View‘ falls into this obviously touristy category but does have a very nice ambiance and is a great spot for a sunset cocktail.